noahbenson/neuropythy-tutorials/README.md

-# neuropythy-tutorials
+# Neuropythy Tutorials

-A set of tutorial notebooks for neuropythy.
+A set of tutorial notebooks for [neuropythy](https://github.com/noahbenson/neuropythy).